HardHatToolbox/.github/profile/README.md

 **Modules**: A standalone plugin for the team server or client does not need to be directly related to an implant.
 It can be in c# or can mainly be the desired language with a small c# connector.

+**Currently, only Assets are available under the current Alpha 0.3 release but support for Modules is planned for the 0.4 release**

 # HardHat Tools

 | Name | Tool Type | Language | Client Ready? | Server Ready? | Supported OS | Active Development (Last 90 Days) |